HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Click Here to Snag Your FREE Cheat Sheet

-Have Fun with Finger Foods for Toddlers
+Have Fun with Finger Foods and Your Toddler

 Choose fruits, veggies, whole grains, lean protein, and healthy fats so your toddler gets exposed to a variety of foods and abundant nutrients for that all-important “inside job” of growth and development.
+The extra clean-up can be frustrating, but this phase doesn’t last too long.
+Remember, your little one is learning a lot about eating and feeding!

 What About Finger Foods for Picky Toddlers?

+Using finger foods is one of the best strategies for picky toddlers.
+Why?
 It puts them in control, which always seems to work out better for everyone.

 Baby Finger Foods (for a 1 Year Old)